defold/defold.github.io/_posts/2026-06-02-Mad-Skills-Motocross-2.md

 <div align="center"><p style="font-size: larger"><i>"We had an initial version of the physics engine up and running in Defold in a matter of days."</i></p></div>

-After that, iit took some additional time to match the bike and rider positions from the physics engine with the Defold game objects and to generate the meshes for the track from the track geometry, but thanks to Eugene’s efforts this was also achieved with great results!
+After that, it took some additional time to match the bike and rider positions from the physics engine with the Defold game objects and to generate the meshes for the track from the track geometry, but thanks to Eugene’s efforts this was also achieved with great results!

 ##### And for the visual part, you rebuilt the biker and tracks as dynamic meshes.
 Why did you choose meshes over sprites or prebaked animation?